-The 2017 lecture will feature labor organizer and activist Ai-jen Poo, Executive Director of the National Domestic Workers Alliance and Co-Director of Caring Across Generations.
-Her presentation, entitled “Immigration and the Future of American Families,” will focus on the role of immigrant women in the American care economy, which is increasingly a central part of our entire economy.
-Her talk will begin with her personal story, and weave in the stories and solutions of immigrant women and the movement for a more caring economy and democracy.
-The event will take place at 5:30pm on October 19, 2017 at the University of Texas School of Law.
+The 2017 lecture featured labor organizer and activist Ai-jen Poo, Executive Director of the National Domestic Workers Alliance and Co-Director of Caring Across Generations.
+Her presentation, entitled “Immigration and the Future of American Families,” focused on the role of immigrant women in the American care economy, which is increasingly a central part of our entire economy.
+Her talk began with her personal story, and wove in the stories and solutions of immigrant women and the movement for a more caring economy and democracy.
+The event took place on October 19, 2017 at the University of Texas School of Law.

 The 2016 lecture featured Darren Walker, President of the Ford Foundation.
 The event, entitled “Yes Justice, Yes Peace: The Role of Art in Confronting Inequality,” took place on October 3, 2016 at the Rothko Chapel in Houston.
 The lecture explored the intersection of the arts and human rights, and the need for artists and non-artists alike to engage more fully with the power of artistic expression in the instigation of social change.
 Mr. Walker was in conversation with Sarah Lewis, professor, curator, and bestselling author.
 A reception on the plaza followed in celebration of Sissy’s birthday.
 For more information, please click here.